 2017 Distinguished Alumni Awards

-Oakton Community College will honor five alumni at the college’s first Distinguished Alumni Awards on May 3.
+Oakton Community College honored five alumni at the college’s first Distinguished Alumni Awards on May 3.
+(See ceremony video.)
 The awards, presented by the Oakton Educational Foundation and Office of Alumni Relations, recognize former Oakton students who have excelled professionally and provided inspirational service to the community.

 Marc Hornstein earned an associate of applied science in law enforcement in 1991 and is now the deputy chief of the Winnetka Police Department, where he has worked with residents, schools and businesses to improve safety throughout the community since 1993.
 He earned a bachelor’s degree in criminal justice from Northeastern Illinois University and a master’s degree in public safety administration from Lewis University.
 Hornstein has also completed two management and leadership programs at Northwestern University's Center for Public Safety.